UKCloud/documentation/articles/openstack/ostack-how-configure-ipsec-vpn.md

 description: Provides instructions for deploying an instance into your OpenStack project to function as a VPN endpoint
 services: openstack
 author: Sue Highmoor
-reviewer: Bryce Nicholls
+reviewer: Richard Beck
-lastreviewed: 11/01/2021
+lastreviewed: 10/01/2022

 toc_rootlink: How To
 toc_sub1: